Jump to content

 Private Pensions

-As mentioned above we’re living longer, the average person retiring tomorrow aged 65 years has a life expectancy of a further 20 – 23 years, this, coupled with increases in the standard of living means that the cost of funding your retirement is growing.
-It is therefore important that you engage with the pension process and remain engaged whilst you’re contributing to the pension during your working life, so that your expectations in retirement will be met.
+As mentioned above, we’re living longer – the average person retiring tomorrow aged 65 years has a life expectancy of a further 20-23 years, this, coupled with increases in the standard of living means that the cost of funding your retirement is growing.
+It is, therefore, important that you engage with the pension process and remain engaged whilst you’re contributing to the pension during your working life, so that your expectations in retirement will be met.
 This is of even greater significance for those nearing retirement age, with five to ten years to go to retirement.
-The Pensions Board recommends that lower risk options be made available to scheme members as they approach retirement so that the growth experienced can be realised.
+The Pensions Authority recommends that lower risk options be made available to scheme members as they approach retirement so that the growth experienced can be realised.

 Different Types of Pensions